 Penne Pasta with Italian Tuna, Artichoke Hearts & Olives Recipe

 Here's a "shortcut" meal that takes as long as it takes to cook ¾ pound of penne pasta.
-It's quick, easy, and delicious, and if there are any leftovers, you'll have a great lunch the next day.
+It's quick, easy, and delicious; if there are any leftovers, you'll have a great lunch the next day.

 The idea for this recipe originally came while my wife and I were on our honeymoon in Italy years ago.
-We visited my sister-in-laws friends who lived in Rome and invited us over for dinner.
+We visited my sister-in-law's friends who lived in Rome and invited us for dinner.

-They made this dish with Italian jarred Italian tuna, fresh artichoke hearts and olives that they just brought back from Sicily while visiting family.
+They made this dish with Italian jarred Italian tuna, fresh artichoke hearts, and olives that they had just brought back from Sicily while visiting family.

-As simple as this dish was, it was one of the best meals my wife and I had on our entire honeymoon trip and that's including some very nice restaurants.
-I think it had something to do with being in someone's home, sharing a meal with new friends and being on an adventure.
+As simple as this dish was, it was one of the best meals my wife and I had on our entire honeymoon trip, including some very nice restaurants.
+It had something to do with being in someone's home, sharing a meal with new friends, and being on an adventure.

-The reason I call it a shortcut meal is because I used canned artichoke hearts instead of fresh and I'm sure this pasta dish would even be better with fresh artichoke hearts, but I needed to prepare this in a hurry.
+I call it a shortcut meal because I used canned artichoke hearts instead of fresh, and I'm sure this pasta dish would even be better with fresh artichoke hearts, but I needed to prepare this quickly.

 I also used a jar of solid tuna imported from Italy and a can of artichoke hearts imported from Spain.
 The artichoke hearts should be packed in water, not oil.
 Both these items were picked up at an Italian specialty store.

 UPDATE 11/13/14 - I now like using frozen artichoke hearts that I pick up in our local supermarket or Trader Joe's.
-I think they may be a little more flavorful.
+They may be a little more flavorful.